isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Inquiring through Dialogue in English Language Classrooms (Primary and Secondary).md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>wish to have fundamental understanding of IBL, including ItD, and would
+<p>wish to have fundamental understanding of the practice of IBL, including
-like to become skilful and independent in your practice of IBL in EL classrooms;</p>
+ItD, and would like to become skilful and independent in your practice of IBL in EL classrooms;</p>
 </li>
 <li>
 <p>would like to be able to, on an ongoing basis, reflect on your practice